E-Government in the United Arab Emirates: Policies and guidelines

-Emirates e-Government drafted guidelines for federal government entities in the UAE covering websites, social media usage, and web content.
-Emirates e-Government" also issued draft documents related to e-Participation and open data.
+Emirates E-government drafted guidelines for federal government entities in the UAE covering websites, social media usage, and web content.
+Emirates E-government also issued draft documents related to E-participation and open data.
 These guidelines provide recommendations on content style, design, layout, and accessibility features, aiming to align federal government websites with international standards laid down by the World Wide Web Consortium.

-The Guidelines for Social Media Usage received the 2011 ‘Social Media Initiative of the Year’ award.
-The guidelines document was prepared in partnership with and with support from Dubai School of Government's Governance and Innovation Program and in collaboration with UAE Government entities.
-Advisors from Information Technology research firm Gartner Inc. and the United Nations e-Government program also provided assistance and recommendations.
+The Guidelines for Social Media Usage were launched in 2011.
+The guidelines document was prepared in partnership with, and with support from, the Dubai School of Government's Governance and Innovation Program, and in collaboration with UAE Government entities.
+Advisors from the information technology research and advisory firm Gartner Inc. and United Nations eGovernment Survey team also provided assistance and recommendations.

-Local e-Government Programs
+Local E-Government Programs

-e-Government initiatives operate at the local level in the UAE.
+E-government initiatives operate at the local level in the UAE.
 The governments of six of the seven emirates—Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Ajman, and Fujairah—have launched official portals.

 These portals offer interactive and transactional services like bill payments and license renewals.
 The Abu Dhabi and Dubai government portals also provide information and guidance to residents, businesses, and visitors on topics like applying for health cards, obtaining driver’s licenses, or applying for visas.

-The UAE Government aims for the electronic transformation, or e-Transformation, of its services at the federal level and is taking steps to achieve this.
-Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, stated when launching the federal portal that "e-Transformation in the UAE and the provision of federal and local services through one portal contributes to enhance the state's competitiveness and hopes up broader prospects for direct communication with community groups and works to enhance the effectiveness and efficiency of governmental work in the country."
+The UAE Government has pursued an electronic transformation (E-transformation) of federal and local services to enhance service delivery and digital access.
+Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, stated when launching the federal portal that "E-transformation in the UAE and the provision of federal and local services through one portal contributes to enhance the state's competitiveness and opens up broader prospects for direct communication with community groups and work to enhance the effectiveness and efficiency of governmental work in the country."